Connect with us

 The Blue Eagles absorbed their second straight loss, dropping to 1-3 and sliding to solo fifth place.

-Meanwhile, De La Salle Zobel forced a three-way tie for second place after outlasting National University Nazareth School in 10 innings.
+On the other hand, De La Salle Zobel forced a three-way tie for second place after outlasting National University Nazareth School in 10 innings.

 DLSZ, NUNS, and Southridge will all carry identical 2-2 records heading into the second round.

-The Junior Green Batters appeared in control early, building a 7-1 lead, but the Bullpups stormed back with a five-run seventh inning and added another in the eighth to knot the contest at 7-all.
+The Junior Green Batters appeared in control early, building a 7-1 lead.
+But the Bullpups stormed back with a five-run seventh inning and added another in the eighth to knot the contest at 7-all.

 With two outs and Juancho Gatmaitan on first in the bottom of the ninth, Carlos Zulueta ripped a double to left field.
 Gatmaitan gambled and tried to score, but a perfect relay by NUNS cut him down at the plate, giving the Bullpups a walk-off opportunity.